 The goals of an advisor relationship can be pretty unclear.
-Help you and your advisor get aligned by putting together a signed agreement that lays out:
+Align with your advisor by putting together a signed agreement outlining:

 - The advisor’s domain of expertise